AI market share and click-through rates - what the data shows

 What this confirms

-Across every platform and feature, the pattern is the same: AI resolves queries.
-It doesn't route users onward.
+Across every AI platform and feature, the pattern is the same: AI resolves queries rather than refrering users onward.

-As I've written before, this is how these products are designed — and it has a direct implication for how AI visibility should be measured and communicated internally.
-It's a brand and awareness function.
-Holding it to a traffic metric it was never going to meet sets the wrong expectation.
+This is how these products are designed, and it has a direct implication for how AI visibility should be measured and communicated - it’s a brand and awareness function.
+Holding it to a traffic metric it was never designed to meet sets the wrong expectation.